sympy/sympy/doc/src/aboutus.rst

 #.
 Colin B. Macdonald: Fix to documentation
 #.
 Marcus Näslund: Fix to documentation
 #.
 Clemens Novak: improved docstring for apart
 #.
+Craig A. Stoudt: correct addition of TWave objects
+#.
 Mridul Seth: correct is_tangent for Ellipse non-intersection
 #.
 Mihai A. Ionescu: Improvement to LaplaceTransform
 #.
 Leonid Blouvshtein: make integrals aware of both limits being +/-oo